A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: Introduction

 The most commonly used method for studying the line-of-sight (LOS) component of the magnetic field in the interstellar medium (ISM) at radio frequencies relies on Faraday rotation.
 Faraday rotation changes the angle of the plane of polarization of linearly polarized radiation as

-where $n_e$ is the electron density along the line of sight (LOS), $B_{||}$ is the LOS component of the magnetic field, and $dl$ is the LOS path-length increment \citep[e.g.][for details]{Ferriere_2021}.
-For a discrete radiating source, from which the polarized emission undergoes Faraday rotation as it propagates from the source (src) toward the observer (obs) through the intervening magneto-ionized medium, there is a linear relationship between the change in polarization angle ($\Delta\tau$) and wavelength ($\lambda$) squared.
-The slope is then the single parameter known as the Rotation Measure (RM) describing that LOS.
-The relative simplicity of this specific scenario has been put to extensive use in attempts at mapping out the magnetic structure of the ISM \citep[e.g.][]{Simard-Normandin_1979, Rand_1994, Brown_2001, Brown_2007, VanEck_2011, Tahani_2018} as well as magnetic fields of external galaxies, and the far more weakly magnetized intergalactic medium \citep[e.g.][]{Carretti_2022,Carretti_2023}.
-In these surveys, distant, compact sources, typically pulsars or active galactic nuclei (AGN) of external galaxies, which are unresolved in the beam of the telescope and can therefore be treated as point sources, were used as probes of the intervening medium.
+where $n_e$ is the electron density along the LOS, $B_{||}$ is the LOS component of the magnetic field, and $dl$ is the LOS path-length increment \citep[see, e.g.][for details]{Ferriere_2021}.
+For a discrete radiating source, from which the polarized emission undergoes Faraday rotation as it propagates from the source (src) toward the observer (obs) through the intervening magnetoionized medium, there is a linear relationship between the change in polarization angle ($\Delta\tau$) and wavelength ($\lambda$) squared.
+The slope is then the single parameter known as the rotation measure (RM) describing that LOS.
+The relative simplicity of this specific scenario has been put to extensive use in attempts at mapping out the magnetic structure of the ISM \citep[e.g.][]{Simard-Normandin_1979, Rand_1994, Brown_2001, Brown_2007, VanEck_2011, Tahani_2018} as well as magnetic fields of external galaxies and the far more weakly magnetized intergalactic medium \citep[e.g.][]{Carretti_2022,Carretti_2023}.
+In these surveys, distant, compact sources, typically pulsars or active galactic nuclei (AGNs) of external galaxies, which are unresolved in the beam of the telescope and can therefore be treated as point sources, have been used as probes of the intervening medium.

 In the past decade, with technological developments allowing for broadband radio polarization surveys with closely spaced frequency channels, there has been increased interest in mapping Galactic magnetism and polarization properties of the ISM through observations of the diffuse synchrotron emission from within the Galactic volume, which extends along each LOS, mixing with the Faraday rotation.
 In these scenarios, a single RM is not always representative of the LOS, and Equation~\ref{eq:RM} is generalized to allow for multiple RMs (called `Faraday depths') originating at different `source' locations along the LOS.
 In these cases a Faraday depth spectrum, derived from applying `RM synthesis' to broadband observations \citep{Burn_1966,Brentjens_2005} can provide information on the complexity and extent of the resulting RM structures.